-This involved working on the e-commerce section of the Jaguar Land Rover website under the jurisdiction of the Spark44 design agency, specifically looking at the online car configurator and car sales experience for existing and new vehicles in the portfolio.
+This project involved working on the e-commerce, specifically looking at the online car configurator and car sales experience for existing and new vehicles in the portfolio.

-The project was to enhance existing UX based on prior learning and applying our own experiences and recommendation.
+The brief was to enhance existing UX based on prior learning and applying our own experiences and recommendation, which we executed successfully.

-We compared users' reactions and behaviour when using the client's site vs a competitor.
+We performed user testing and compared users' reactions and behaviour when using the client's site vs a competitor.
 This resulted in lots of clear recommendations and a plan of action that balanced customer needs with the chosen business direction.

 Users also unearthed two unique selling points that the client didn't know they had!
 This demonstrates one benefit of in-person testing over automated methods and revealed much about users' thought processes and motivations behind their buying behaviour.